Harsh-Singh24/EDA_school_analysis/README.md

 13. City 31 have the second highest number of schools.

 14. City 75 have the third highest number of schools but SAT applicants from this city were minimum.
 Also note that Students from city 75 were also the least scorers.
-Indicating despite of havine lots schools in the city, Quality of education is poor.
+Indicating despite of having lots schools in the city, Quality of education is poor.

 15. Number of students in every grade is almost same.
 Which is quite strange.